yogisaisurya/portfolio/exampleSite/content/projects.md

   ## Saiscribe

-  This is a web application designed with Django, which facilitate registration of voluntary scribes.
+  This is a web application designed with Django, which facilitates registration of voluntary scribes.
 The app features user authentication, email notification & Google Calendar integration.

   [Github repo](https://github.com/yogisaisurya/saiscribe)  [Website](https://saiscibe.in)